openwisp/openwisp-firmware-upgrader/docs/index.rst

 with the potential to support other embedded operating systems in the future.
-It offers a robust and automated upgrade process, featuring functionalities such as automatic device detection, retry mechanisms for network failures, mass upgrades, and a REST API for integration.
+It offers a robust and automated upgrade process, featuring functionalities such as automatic device detection, retry mechanisms for network failures, mass upgrades, :doc:`persistent mass upgrades
+<user/persistent-mass-upgrades>` that keep retrying offline devices, and a
+REST API for integration.

 For a comprehensive overview of features, please refer to the :doc:`user/intro` page.